 The National Council on Firework Safety states if you are planning to use fireworks, keep these safety tips in mind:

-To treat minor burns use cool water, never butter.
-For more serious injuries, call for medical assistance immediately by dialing 911.
+Michael Watts, M.D., Emergency Medical Services Medical Director for Saint John Hospital, suggests treating minor burns by using cool water, never butter.
+For more serious injuries, individuals should call for medical assistance immediately by dialing 911.

 For those with pets, the Council recommends these tips:

-Providence Medical Center and Saint John Hospital each house a 24 hour, seven day a week emergency service department, featuring board-qualified physicians, specially-trained emergency nurses, and other healthcare professionals.
-Committed to serving their community, Providence Medical Center and Saint John Hospital offer a full range of services and are always ready to handle any healthcare concerns, providing expert care, close to home.
+Saint John Hospital houses a 24 hour, seven day a week emergency service department, featuring board-qualified physicians, specially-trained emergency nurses, and other healthcare professionals.
+Committed to serving their community, Saint John offers a full range of services and are always ready to handle any healthcare concerns.
+They are there when you need them.